tabistimson/AGN-finder/README.md

 * A sky map in Cartesian coordinates
 * A text file containing candidate AGN coordinates

-The goal is to identify likely AGN (with an emphasis on quasars) based on their infrared and optical properties.
+The purpose of this project is to identify likely AGN (with an emphasis on quasars) based on their infrared and optical properties.

 ---